Kagethelephant/dotfiles/setup.md

 ## GNU Stow
-you can create a symlink to a file using `ln -s <sourcedir> <targetdir>` and you can view links in the list function with `ls -l:`
+you can create a symlink to a file using `ln -s <sourcedir> <targetdir>` and you can view links in the list function with `ls -l:` type stow and the name of the folder to stow it. look at docummentation for folder structure. create a github repo to recreact config

-## Battery
+## Notifications
-You need to install a notification deamon (dunst) and a cron editor (cronie) to run the battery-notify script this script will give a low battery warning.
-Remember to run `systemctl enable cronie` and `systemctl start cronie` After you start cronie the first time it should add it to the systemd
+You need to install a notification deamon (dunst) and a cron scheduler (cronie) to run the battery-notify script this script will give a low battery warning.
+Remember to run `systemctl enable cronie` and `systemctl start cronie` After you start cronie the first time it should add it to the systemd.
+You also need acpi to get the battery information.